 It's all in the details.

-This (and most) scone recipe is simple and uses everyday ingredients, but needs you to pay attention to specific instructions, like using cold ingredients.
+This (and most) scone recipe is simple and uses everyday ingredients, but it needs you to pay attention to specific instructions, like using cold ingredients.

 Ingredient list